Angular vs React: Which One to Choose for Front-end Development?

-In this tech landscape, Angular and React have emerged as two popular front end frameworks, each with its own set of strengths and capabilities.
-These frameworks have redefined how developers craft modern, dynamic, and user-friendly web applications.
-However, for business owners and decision-makers, selecting the most suitable framework can feel like navigating through a maze of technical jargon and complexities.
+In the current tech landscape, Angular and React have emerged as two popular choices of JavaScript technologies for front-end development, each with its own set of strengths and capabilities.
+These technologies have redefined how developers craft modern, dynamic, and user-friendly web applications.
+However, for business owners and decision-makers, selecting the most suitable one can feel like navigating through a maze of technical jargon and complexities.

 What is Angular?